liteljaime/junior-infra-task/report.md

 This document is an evaluation of the different solutions available in the market to monitor our Kubernetes cluster.

-Kubernetes allows for better development experience but the amount of containers created and destroyed, the number of nodes, services deployed within a cluster, the communication between these services and so on, adds complexity into the monitoring system.
+Kubernetes allows for better development experience but the amount of containers created and destroyed, the number of nodes, pods, services deployed within a cluster and the communication between these services, it adds complexity into the monitoring system.

 This explosion of metrics will have to be addressed by the recommended tool in a way that it makes it easier for engineers to manage and understand what is going on in the system as well as helping in the troubleshooting process.